Patrick Gray, 6th Lord Gray: Political life

 In 1589, William Cecil hoped to prevent the marriage of James VI and Anne of Denmark.
 Gray wrote to Cecil on 5 June that the Chancellor, John Maitland would be reluctant to frustrate the king's marriage plan.
 In Edinburgh, supporters of the Danish marriage had protested before Lord Hamilton, who advocated that James marry Catherine de Bourbon.
 The Earl Marischal had already received money from the English subsidy sent by Elizabeth I for his voyage to Denmark to complete the marriage.
 Gray still held out hopes that James could be persuaded to abandon his wedding plan.

+James VI gave lands to Anne of Denmark as a wedding gift, including the former properties of Dunfermline Abbey.
+To compensate the Master of Gray, who had rights to the title of Abbot or Commendator of Dunfermline, on 6 July 1590 James allocated him 12,000 merks from the next installment of his English subsidy.
+Gray was to resign his Dunfermline title to the king's "dearest spouse".

 It was said that Gray met the rebel Earl of Bothwell and John Colville on 28 July 1592 at "Gubriell", a house belonging to the Earl Marischal near Dunfermline, and afterwards went to England.
 Gray and his wife were invited to the baptism of Prince Henry at Stirling Castle in August 1594.
 In August 1595, Gray seems to have been serving as keeper of Prince Henry's wardrobe, and took delivery of a little coffer worth £8 Scots for the Prince's clothes.

 On 3 May 1598, the Duke of Holstein, brother of Anne of Denmark, came to Fowlis Castle for dinner during his progress, escorted by William Schaw.
 Lord Gray was ordered by James VI to meet him six miles from the castle.

 In November 1598, the Master of Gray was travelling in Picardy then visited the Earl of Gowrie at Orléans.
 He spoke to Esmé Stewart's widow, Catherine de Balsac, at Aubigny-sur-Nère, who feared that her son, Ludovic Stewart, 2nd Duke of Lennox was plotting with Henry Kier, (a Catholic agent).
 Gray was trying to secure Lennox's inheritance.
 He had an audience with Henry IV of France, who was waiting for James VI to send him Scottish hunting hounds.